cdot65/pan-scm-sdk/docs/sdk/models/security_services/anti_spyware_profile_models.md

 \* Exactly one container type (folder/snippet/device) must be provided
 \** Only required for response model

+## Exceptions

+The Anti-Spyware Profile models can raise the following exceptions during validation:

+- **ValueError**: Raised in several scenarios:
+    - When multiple container types (folder/snippet/device) are specified
+    - When no container type is specified for create operations
+    - When invalid action configurations are provided in rules or threat exceptions
+    - When invalid severity levels or categories are specified
+    - When invalid packet capture settings are provided
+    - When name pattern validation fails
+    - When track_by pattern validation fails in block_ip actions
+    - When duration values are outside allowed range (1-3600) in block_ip actions

 ## Model Validators

 ### Container Type Validation